Success Starts Here

-Paul Liberty was appointed Vice President for Government and Community Relations in October 2012, reporting directly to President Ángel Cabrera.
+Paul Liberty was appointed Vice President for Government and Community Relations in 2012, reporting directly to President Ángel Cabrera.
 He oversees a team working with federal, state and local governments as well as business and civic communities.
 He leads several major university-wide initiatives and is a member of the university's Executive Council and President's Council.
-Prior to this appointment, Mr. Liberty served as Interim Vice President for University Relations, responsible for managing community relations, creative services, events management, media and public relations, university information and web communications.
+Prior to this appointment, Mr. Liberty served as Interim Vice President for University Relations, responsible for managing community relations, creative services, events management, media and public relations, University information and web communications.

-Mr. Liberty brings over 25 years of experience to Mason in leadership roles developing and executing wide ranging strategic plans for customers, employees, investors and partners.
-Prior to joining Mason, he was an executive for two publicly traded companies and a merger and acquisition advisory firm overseeing internal and external communications, corporate affairs, investor relations, legislative affairs, marketing and public relations.
+Before joining Mason, Mr. Liberty was an executive for two publicly traded companies and a merger and acquisition advisory firm overseeing internal and external communications, corporate affairs, investor relations, legislative affairs, marketing and public relations.
 In addition to his corporate activities, Mr. Liberty has worked in the executive, judicial and legislative branches of government at the federal, state and local levels.
-During his time in public service he worked on Capitol Hill for then Congressman John Kasich, now Governor of Ohio, served in the White House under President George H.W.
+During his time in public service he worked on Capitol Hill for then-Congressman John Kasich, now Governor of Ohio, served in the White House under President George H.W.
 Bush and at the U.S. Department of Housing and Urban Development for Secretary Jack Kemp.
-Mr. Liberty also has managed policy and legislative functions for a large business association and was chief of staff for an elected member of the Fairfax County Board of Supervisors.
+He also has managed policy and legislative functions for a large business trade association and was chief of staff for an elected member of the Fairfax County Board of Supervisors.